-Biokleen () is another excellent chemical, fragrance and dye-free detergent that’s gentle on baby’s skin and an all-around excellent detergent for all of your family’s clothes.
+Biokleen (click here to see the price for a pack of 6) is another excellent chemical, fragrance and dye-free detergent that’s gentle on baby’s skin and an all-around excellent detergent for all of your family’s clothes.

 While it’s not my favorite, it’s still excellent and you can’t go wrong if you go with it instead of Charlie’s Soap.